JoshuaPyron/NDCHoloLensDocumentation/Documents/Documentation.md

 ## Networked UI Sharing
 Being able to share Holograms, whether in the same room or across the country, is a very interesting part of the HoloLens.
 This section will concentrate on creating, sending, and receiving messages with the system we currently have set in place.

-We followed the documentation for implementing the legacy sharing system, so be aware that we are not using UNET.
-If you plan on recreating the sharing system we recommend you use UNET.
+The Official HoloLens documentation implements a legacy sharing system, so UNET (the recommended sharing service) is not being used.
+It is recommended that you used UNET if you plan on recreating the sharing system.

 The general concept of connecting HoloLenses relies on sending and receiving  messages.
-In the HoloLens, whenever a button is pressed or an model is rotated, the system sends a message to the server, which is then distributed to all of the other HoloLenses.
+In the HoloLens, whenever a button is pressed or a model is rotated, the system sends a message to the server, which is then distributed to all of the other HoloLenses.
 When the message is received, each system used the information in the message to alter its own environment.
-For example, if you pressed a button, the HoloLens would send a message to tell the others about the button being pressed, which would then be processed by the HoloLens pressing the same button.
+For example, if you pressed a button, the HoloLens would send a message to tell the others about the button being pressed, which would then be processed by the other HoloLens pressing the same button.

 #### Button Press Syncing
 When you are connected to a session, by default, all buttons will sync their presses.
 When a button is pressed on one client, it sends a message to all other clients with a string indicating the position of the button in the hierarchy.
-If you don't want a button to sync, just uncheck the `Networked Button` variable in any of the HPButton classes
+If you don't want a button to sync, just uncheck the `Networked Button` variable in any of the `HPButton` classes

 #### Creating a new Message Type
-If you are planning to sync a new value or set of values between shared clients, you must add a new messagetype to the `SharedMessageType` enum in `NetworkController.cs`
+If you are planning to sync a new value or set of values between shared clients, you must add a new MessageType to the `SharedMessageType` enum in `NetworkController.cs`

 > **NOTE:** Add the enum between `SharedMessageType.First` and `SharedMessageType.Last` otherwise it won't work!